hoangtuancntt/WeatherForecastApp/README.md

 5. Coroutines help in managing background threads and reduces the need for callbacks.
 6. Data Binding to declaratively bind UI components in layouts to data sources.

+Folders:
+1. Data defines the data of the application.
+This is where we fetch the data, either from a remote database using API calls, or from local database.
+2. DI provides denpendency injection for app
+3. UI basically communicates with ViewModel, gets the data and presents it.
+The view basically observes for changes in the data in the ViewModel and updates the UI to display it to the user.
+4. Utils defines some extentions, constants....

 Installation:
 1. Clone the repository
 2. This project requires a minimum API level of 21.